 While you can make specifically fruit-flavored ice cream, you can also fold fresh fruit into vanilla or chocolate ice cream for something different.
 Great combinations like chocolate and cherries can be re-imagined by adding cherries to a simple chocolate ice cream recipe.

 Stick with fruits that have a great texture when frozen.
 Strawberries, cherries, and blueberries are all good choices.
 Just give them a rough chop and toss them into your ice cream.
-So are many tropical fruits like pineapple and mango, although you will want to dice these fruits into even smaller pieces.
+Try tropical fruits like pineapple and mango, although you will want to dice these fruits into even smaller pieces.

 Almonds, walnuts, pecans, macadamia nuts, and cashews all make great additions to ice cream.
-Any nuts you like will work.
 Think about how they are used in traditional flavors like Rocky Road.
 You can combine them with fresh fruit or chocolate chips for a different flavor.

 If you are going to use nuts, lightly toast them before adding them to your ice cream.
 This will bring out the flavor of the nuts as well as add a little extra crunch to help them maintain their texture in the ice cream.